Ayvalık: In Ayvalık and Cunda

-Both Ayvalık and Cunda have a rich heritage of lovely old stone houses built by the lost Greek population and still often called collectively Rum Evleri (Greek Houses).
+Both Ayvalık and Cunda have a rich heritage of old stone houses built by the lost Greek population and still often called collectively Rum Evleri (Greek Houses).
 There are also a number of large and imposing Greek Orthodox churches, some of which have been converted into mosques.
-In the centre of town the Ayios Yannis Kilise became the Saatlı Cami (Clock Mosque) while Ayios Yorgis became the Çınarlı Cami (Plant Tree Mosque).
+In the centre of town the Ayios Yannis Kilise became the Saatlı Cami (Clock Mosque) while Ayios Yorgis became the Çınarlı Cami (Plane Tree Mosque).
 The Taksiyarhis Kilise (Church of the Archangels) is now a museum.
 The Faneromanı (Ayazma) Kilise is derelict.

 On Cunda there is another fine Taksiyarhis Kilise (Church of the Archangels) which was very obviously once at the very heart of the local community.

 Cunda Island has a number of meyhanes with a very Greek feel to them as well as the Taş Kahve (Stone Teahouse) overlooking the harbour.
 In the back streets of Ayvalık the Şeytanın Kahvesi (Devil's Teahouse) is similarly Greek in atmosphere.
 It featured in a Turkish TV series called İki Yaka Bir İsmail (Two Continents, One İsmail).

 Both Ayvalık itself and Cunda Island have attractive fishing harbours full of colourful boats.
 A few restaurants sell the papalina (whitebait) which is a local speciality.